 Before you can apply for the APC, you must gain a minimum of 24 months' (full-time equivalent) spatial planning experience at the relevant professional level, at least 12 months of which must be gained while a Licentiate Member of the Institute.

 While you're a Licentiate member you will need to complete a log book for a minimum of one year (usually longer if you have no experience) and identify a suitable mentor for yourself.
 The log book will provide evidence of your experience as a planner and how you have developed, which is required for applying for the APC.
 Find out more at RTPI Chartered Town Planner.

 The RTPI has a virtual learning portal, which allows you to study modules online.
 For more information see RTPI Learn.

 In the first few years of your career it's useful to join the RTPI Young Planners Network, which gives you access to training, social events and resources which are aimed at those in the early stage of their careers.

 Career structures differ between employers, but after you've gained chartered status with the RTPI your chances of moving into senior positions will increase.
 Career progression may become quicker at this point.

 In the public sector moving from assistant/graduate planner to senior planner can take three to five years.
-Further promotion may be to county planning officer.
+Further promotion may be to the role of a county planning officer.
 Senior managerial roles typically require a substantial amount of experience, possibly around ten years or more.

 If you have geographical mobility, there are opportunities to move between local authorities.
 Movement between the private and public sector is also possible, for example between a local authority and a consultancy or charity.
 You may also decide to specialise in an area of planning such as:

 If you're interested in working abroad, see the RTPI's advice on Working Abroad and in the UK.